itadventurer/analytor/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/analytor.svg)](https://clojars.org/analytor)

 Analytor is a library to analyze the database schema and structure.
-It is inspired (and reuses some code) on the analyzer from [lobos](https://github.com/budu/lobos/), but does not need any global state.
+It is inspired (and reuses some code) by the analyzer from [lobos](https://github.com/budu/lobos/), but does not need any global state.

 ## Usage